dbt-labs/dbt-athena/README.md

 #### Known issues

 * Quoting is not currently supported
+* Tables, schemas and database should only be lowercase
 * **Only** supports Athena engine 2
   * [Changing Athena Engine Versions][engine-change]